emowise/coco_explorer/README.md

 6. For some images , canvas draws perfectly.
 But there are some bugs for creating canvas paint.
 Some images scale is not correct.
 I use same scale for all images by getting real size of the image from http.
 But the points come from http could be incorrect (Its a possibility).
 The bugs on some canvas images could be solved in short time.
-The solution is to check scale again and to test it.
+The solution is to check scale again and to test it.I didnt have time for fixing canvas bugs but it is easy to fix

 7. I do not have Mac.
 I tried to change target iOS 14.0 or greater but it can be wrong.